Travel advice for Netherlands

 Amsterdam Gay Pride Amsterdam w amsterdamgaypride.nl.
 The city’s gay community celebrates with street parties and performances, as well as a “Canal Pride” flotilla of boats parading along the Prinsengracht.
 First or second weekend.

 Grachtenfestival Amsterdam w grachtenfestival.nl.
-For nine days, international musicians perform classical music at historic locations in the city centre.
+For nine days, international musicians perform classical music at historic locations in the city center.
 Includes the Prinsengrachtconcert, one of the world’s most prestigious open-air concerts, featuring a stage over the canal and a promenading audience.
 Mid-August.

 Open Monumentendag (Open Monument Day)w openmonumentendag.nl.
 For two days in September, monuments and historical attractions that are normally closed or have restricted opening times throw open their doors to the public for free.
 Second weekend.